 RELIGIOUS ACCOMMODATIONS POLICY

 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW’s policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy (https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/ ).
 Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form (https://registrar.washington.edu/students/religious-accommodations-request/ ).

 - Learning chemistry is a sequential process.
 You must understand today’s material before you can understand tomorrow's.
 As with all courses at UW, your instructors and TAs will assume that you are studying at least two hours for each hour of lecture and one hour for every hour of lab.
 Find a place that allows for periods of uninterrupted study.
-Skim through chapter or sections to be covered in the next class session.
+Skim through chapter or sections to be covered in the next lecture.

 - Make daily, weekly, and quarterly learning plans and follow those plans.